|Table of contents|

 - Real name Philip Vlummens

 - Belgian go player born in 1984.
-Started playing go in 2010 at the local go club, just after finishing medical school.
+Started playing go in 2010 at the local go club, just after finishing university.

 - Officially reached the SDK level in 2013 after the Amsterdam Tournament.

-- Online, I play as cornucopia, mainly on KGS and DGS.
+- Online, I play as cornucopia, mainly on DGS and OGS.
+On KGS, my handle is lowlykyu.
 Rating graphs can be found on my player's page over at the GGG.

 I have tried to reboot my go playing career a couple of times now, mainly due to life getting in the way.
 The second half of 2017 and the beginning of 2018 were very intense for me, so I decided to spend less time on my job (I was a real workaholic so I still spend more than enough waking hours at work) and more time on studying go.
 Hence my restart on 25/08/2018.
 At this moment, I'm around 6 kyu (based on the people with a stable rank that I can win against).